 Oswald Cox: "The Russians?
 Why the fuck would she go to the Russians?
 Why the fuck!?!"

-- In the spy movie Company Business (1991) Gene Hackman's character gushes about the luxurious house of an Arab Arms Dealer with its gold-plated doorknobs etc, only to find the place has been stripped bare; the owner has fallen on hard times as no-one wants to buy weapons anymore.
-(Former Yugoslavia, anyone?)
+- Boyd gushes about the luxurious house of an Arab Arms Dealer with its gold-plated doorknobs, etc, only to find the place has been stripped bare; the owner has fallen on hard times as no-one wants to buy weapons anymore.
+Presumably the script was written before Yugoslavia fell to pieces.

 - The protagonist of Hedwig and the Angry Inch had every reason to be bummed by Communism's fall.
 Born a wispy little gay boy in East Germany, he was mangled in a sex change operation so that he could marry an American G.I. and escape to the west.
 A year later to the day, his husband abandons him and the Berlin Wall falls.
 Ouch.